 Caring for ‘Kilmarnock’ willow

-- Simply prune its branches every spring to trigger growth (catkins appear on the previous year’s growth):
+- Simply prune its branches every spring to trigger new growth (catkins appear on the previous year’s growth):

 - cut them back to 2 inches (5 cm) from their original branch,

 - In fall and in spring, you may apply a preventive spraying of Bordeaux mixture.

 If you’re growing it in garden boxes, add tomato or strawberry plant fertilizer from April to September.

 - Another stunning dwarf willow: the pink-leaved flamingo willow

 Smart tip on Kilmarnock goat willow